Bkaur12/GMRT-tutorials/docs/source/HIabs.rst

 Initial Bandpass calibration
 ----------------------------

 In this step, initial bandpass calibration is done on flux calibrators.
-We can also use the phase calibrator for this purpose if it is bright enough, more precisely if the relation tcal > tobj(Sobj/Scal)^2 holds true, where tcal is the total time spent observing the calibrator, tobj is time spent oberving the target, Sobj and Scal are the flux densities of the target and calibrator respectively.
+We can also use the phase calibrator for this purpose if it is bright enough, more precisely if the relation tcal > tobj(Sobj/Scal)^2 holds true, where tcal is the total time spent observing the calibrator, tobj is time spent observing the target, Sobj and Scal are the flux densities of the target and calibrator respectively.
 The observation time values can be found from ``listobs``; Sobj can be found in database like NVSS survey by inputting the coordinates of target and Scal is found from fluxscale.

 .. admonition:: Note
    For flux values of target: https://www.cv.nrao.edu/nvss/NVSSlist.shtml